2005 United Kingdom general election: Polling

 Following problems with exit polls in previous British elections, the BBC and ITV agreed for the first time to pool their respective data, using results from Mori and NOP.
 More than 20,000 people were interviewed for the poll at 120 polling stations across the country.
-The predictions were very accurate—initial projections saw Labour returned to power with a majority of 66 (down from 160), and the final result (including South Staffordshire, where the election was postponed due to the death of a candidate) was indeed a Labour majority of 66.
+The predictions were exceptionally accurate – initial projections saw Labour returned to power with a majority of 66 (down from 160), and the final result was indeed a Labour majority of 66.

-The projected shares of the vote in Great Britain were Labour 35% (down 6% on 2001), Conservatives 33% (up 1%), Liberal Democrats 22% (up 4%) and other parties 8% (up 1%).
-The Conservatives were expected to make the biggest gains, however — 44 seats according to the exit poll — with the Liberal Democrats expected to take as few as two.
-While the Lib Dems' vote share predicted by the exit poll was accurate (22.6% compared to the actual 22.0%), they did better in some Lib Dem-Labour marginals than predicted on the basis of the national share of the vote, and achieved a net gain of 11 seats.
+The projected shares of the vote in Great Britain were Labour 35%, Conservatives 33%, Liberal Democrats 22% and other parties 8%.
+However, the Conservatives were expected to make the biggest gains – 44 seats according to the exit poll – with the Liberal Democrats expected to take as few as two.
+Whilst the Lib Dems' vote share predicted by the exit poll was accurate (22.6% compared to the actual 22.0%), they did better in some Lib Dem – Labour marginal contests than predicted on the basis of the national share of the vote, and achieved a net gain of 11 seats.